Anyon optics with time-of-flight two-particle interference of double-well-trapped interacting ultracold atoms: Results: Second-order momentum correlation maps

+The spatial far-field interference patterns map linearly onto the second-order momentum correlations characterizing the pure state of the atoms in the source (that is, in the optical-tweezers-generated double-well confinement).

-{\it Second-order momentum correlation maps.\/} To generate the second-order momentum correlation maps ${\cal G}^{S(A)}(k_1,k_2,\theta)$, one needs to transit to the first-quantization formalism, which uses position- or momentum-dependent Wannier orbitals, $\psi_L$ and $\psi_R$.
-Here and in the following, the superscripts $S(A)$ denote symmetric (antisymmertic) behavior under the exchange of the momenta $k_1$ and $k_2$.
-To this effect, each pure bosonic or fermionic particle in either of the two wells is represented by a displaced Gaussian function \cite{bran17,bran18}, which equivalently in momentum space is given by
+To generate the second-order momentum correlation maps ${\cal G}_i(k_1,k_2,\theta)$, $i=1,\ldots,4$, one needs to transit to the first-quantization formalism, which uses position- or momentum-dependent site-localized orbitals, $\psi_L$ and $\psi_R$.
+To this effect, each pure bosonic or fermionic particle in either of the two wells is represented by a displaced Gaussian function \cite{bran17,bran18,yann19}, which equivalently in momentum space is given by

 where again the index $j$ stands for $L$ (left) or $R$ (right); the separation between the two wells is $2d=d_R-d_L$.